Austin Peay State University Scholarships (2025–2026)

 💰 Cost of Attendance at Austin Peay State University

-Example: A Kentucky student majoring in Mechatronics (not offered at Kentucky publics) could use ACM to save about $5,700/year versus the listed out-of-state tuition.
+Example: A Kentucky student majoring in Mechatronics could save about $5,700/year using ACM or the Governor’s Out-of-State Scholarship.

 Cost FAQs